kiroInn/topStriker/README.md

 ## Documentation

-Documentation is located in client and engine directories.
+Documentation is located in client and server directories.